 Even if you understand the value of offering a 401(k) plan, starting the process of finding the right plan and service provider can be intimidating.
 If you’re considering 401(k) options for yourself as a solo physician, or for your private healthcare practice, here are a few things to think about:

-Offer a 401(k) for your private practice.
+Learn more about starting a 401(k) for your private practice business:

 What are the options for retirement investment plans?